-The Company's 2004 Employee Stock Purchase Plan (the "Purchase Plan") became effective upon the closing of the initial public offering on June 2, 2004.
+The Company's 2004 Employee Stock Purchase Plan (the "Purchase Plan") became effective upon the closing of the Company's initial public offering.
 The Purchase Plan includes an "evergreen" provision providing that an additional number of shares will automatically be added to the shares authorized for issuance at each annual meeting of stockholders for a period of ten years, which began with the meeting in 2005.
-A total of 275,000 shares of common stock have been reserved for issuance under the Purchase Plan.
+A total of 425,000 shares of common stock have been reserved for issuance under the Purchase Plan.
 Eligible employees who elect to participate in an offering under the Purchase Plan may have up to 15 percent of their earnings withheld, subject to certain limitations, to purchase shares of common stock pursuant to the Purchase Plan.
 The price of common stock purchased under the Purchase Plan is equal to 85 percent of the lower of the fair market value of the common stock at the commencement date of each offering period or the relevant purchase date.
-During the years ended December 31, 2005 and 2004, 44,642 and 18,392 shares of common stock were issued under the Purchase Plan, respectively.
+During the years ended December 31, 2006, 2005 and 2004, 64,542, 44,642 and 18,392 shares of common stock were issued at average prices of \$6.38, \$5.88 and \$5.80 under the Purchase Plan, respectively.
+The weighted average fair value of purchase rights granted during the years ended December 31, 2006, 2005 and 2004 was \$3.78, \$2.04 and \$2.01, respectively.
+During the years ended December 31, 2006, 2005 and 2004, the Company recorded cash received from the exercise of purchase rights of \$412,000, \$262,000 and \$107,000, respectively.